 NEVER INSTALL A REARWARD FA-CING CHILD SEAT IN THE FRONT PASSENGER'S SEAT EVEN IF THE FRONT PASSENGER'S SRS FRON-TAL AIRBAG IS DEACTIVATED.
 Be sure to install it in the REAR seat in a correct manner.
-Also, it is strongly recommended that any forward facing child seat or booster seat be installed in the REAR seat, and that even children who have outgrown a child restraint system be also seated in the REAR seat.
-This is because children sitting in the front passenger's seat may be killed or severely injured should the front passenger's SRS frontal airbag deplov.
+Also, it is strongly recommended that any forward facing child seat or booster seat be installed in the REAR seat. and that even children who have outgrown a child restraint system be also seated in the REAR seat.
+This is because children sitting in the front passenger's seat may be killed or severely injured should the front passenger's SRS frontal airbag deploy.
 REAR seats are the safest place for children.

 When the front passenger's seat is occupied by an infant in an appropriate child restraint system, observe the following precautions.
-Failure to do so may interfere with the proper operation of the occupant detection system, activating the front passenger's SRS frontal airbag even though that seat is occupied by the infant in the child restraint system.
+Failure to do so may increase the load on the front passenger's seat, activating the front passenger's SRS frontal airbag even though that seat is occupied by an infant.

-- Do not place any article (including electronic devices) on the seat other than the infant in the child restraint system. - Do not place more than one infant in the child restraint system. - ▽ If the front passenger's frontal airbag ON indicator illuminates and the OFF indicator turns off even when an infant or a small child is in a child restraint system (including booster seat)
+- Do not place any article on the seat other than the infant in the child restraint system. - Do not place more than one infant in the child restraint system. - Do not install any accessory such as a table or TV onto the seatback. - Do not store a heavy load in the seatback pocket. - Do not allow the rear seat occupant to place his/her hands or legs on the front passenger's seatback, or allow him/her to pull the seatback.

+▽ If the front passenger's frontal airbag ON indicator illuminates and the OFF indicator turns off even when an infant or a small child is in a child restraint system (including booster seat)